On this page:

 Our early childhood approach is about supporting you and your child as an individual.

-There are many different types of supports available, starting with providing you with information, connections to mainstream and community services, and receiving support from allied health professionals.
+There are many different types of supports available, starting with providing you with information, connections to mainstream and community services, and receiving support from early childhood professionals, including early childhood teachers, educators, or allied health professionals.

 You can also get support and advice from our early childhood partners.
 Your child doesn’t need a diagnosis to get these supports.
 We call these supports early connections.